 We record liabilities related to environmental remediation and related matters (including costs associated with damages for personal injury or property damage and/or damages for injury to natural resources) when estimated future expenditures are probable and reasonably estimable.
 We adjust such accruals as further information becomes available to us or as circumstances change.
 Unless the amounts and timing of such estimated future expenditures are fixed and reasonably determinable, we generally do not discount estimated future expenditures to their present value due to the uncertainty of the timing of the payout.
-At December 31, 2018 and June 30, 2019, we have recognized \$15.0 million and \$15.6 million, respectively, of receivables for recoveries related to the California case discussed above.
+At December 31, 2018 we had recognized \$15.0 million of receivables for recoveries related to the California case discussed above, and at September 30, 2019 we had not recognized any material receivables.